WHAT TO WRITE ABOUT & WHAT TO ASK....

 There are many concerns associated with Unconventional Oil & Gas extraction, and in other parts of the UK Coal Bed Methane and Underground Coal Gasification.
 Different people will prioritise different issues, therefore it is always better to try and communicate with 'the powers that be' in your own words.

-Here is a list of concerns and questions that you may wish to raise with David Cameron, your MP, your town Councillors, parish Councillors, The Environment Agency, The DECC, East & West Sussex County Council, The Police, The newspapers or any other official bodies or organisations.
+Here is a list of concerns and questions that you may wish to raise with Theresa May, your MP, your town Councillors, parish Councillors, The Environment Agency, BEIS (old DECC), East & West Sussex County Council, The Police, The newspapers or any other official bodies or organisations.
 It is followed by some example letters to inspire you!